A Note on Shared Leadership

 Roots Rising Co-Directors

-Jessica is the Co-Director of Roots Rising.
+Jessica is the Co-Founder and Co-Director of Roots Rising.
 She served as the Director of Alchemy Initiative for ten years, where she helped launch the Pittsfield Farmers Market in 2013.
 Over the years as market manager, she transformed the market into a vibrant community hub.
 With the belief that everyone in our community should have access to fresh, healthy food, she created Market Match, a nutrition incentive program for low-income residents.
 Jessica studied social work both in the U.S. and abroad and holds a Masters Degree in nonprofit management from The New School.
 In 2017 she was honored by Berkshire Community College as one of the Berkshires' "40 Under Forty" and by 1Berkshire’s Trendsetter Awards as the “Under 40 Change Maker”.
 In 2019 Jessica and Jamie jointly received Berkshire Magazine's Berkshire 25 award for the "Most Dedicated, Most Creative, and Most Influential" individuals in Berkshire County.